srichards2/assignment-2--intro-to-internet-programming--cs-275--spring-2023/README.md

 4. Checkout your personalized branch, the one with your name and GitHub user handle.

 ---

+## ❖・Introduction・❖

+Your task is to create a *single* web page consisting of HTML, CSS, and JavaScript that creates a carousel of images whose data are sourced via JSONP from a local file system, much like how a full-stack app might read data from a database.
+A 26-second video of what the final implemented project looks like is available from [http://vanegas.cs.hartford.edu/uploads/videos/cs-275/working-with-jsonp.mp4](http://vanegas.cs.hartford.edu/uploads/videos/cs-275/working-with-jsonp.mp4).

+**Note**: *You may **only** work from within the confines of the included scaffold; no external files need to be added to this repo.*

+---
 ## ❖・Due・❖

 Friday, 24 March 2023, at 10:00 PM.